NexPlayer/Unity-SDK/unity.md

 Finally, the Xcode project can be run and installed to an iOS device.

 ### 5.3.3.
 Build iOS with Unity 2022 Xcode configuration
-Under Unity-iPhone  → “Frameworks, Libraries and Embedded Content”, select NexPlayerSDK.framework → and change the option to “Do Not Embed".
+Under Unity-iPhone  → “Frameworks, Libraries and Embedded Content”, you need to sign all the frameworks in this section except "StoreKit.framework".

-If Xcode makes you delete the framework you will have to re-add them manually from Nexplayer→Plugins→IOS.
-Then take the NexPlayerSDK.framework file and repeat the previous steps.

 ![](images/BuildIOS2022.png)